What’s a “chapter” and how is it different than hourly coverage?

 What’s a viewing session?

-Viewing sessions are consultations where we’ll look over your images one by one, go through the optional print and product collections, and plan out an order, book design, or the next steps.
+Viewing sessions are optional consultations where we’ll look over your images one by one, go through the optional print and product collections, and plan out an order, book design, or the next steps.
 These are super helpful for comparing images side-by-side, seeing them in color vs. black and white, and answering all questions.
-You’ll receive your digital proofs and online gallery login following the viewing session.
+You’ll receive your digital negatives and online gallery login following the viewing session.

 When will I see my wedding images?